Shayne Lewis: Storylines

-Born February 19 Joshua Shayne Lewis Jr. (aka.
-Shayne Lewis) spent his early childhood without his mother Reva Shayne and was raised by his father Joshua Lewis.
+Born February 19, Joshua "Shayne" Lewis spent his early childhood without his mother Reva Shayne and was raised by his father Joshua Lewis.
 Soon after his birth in 1990, Reva suffered a severe case of postpartum depression and drove her car off a bridge and was presumed dead.
 Shayne was abandoned by his mother Reva soon after he was born.
 Josh was left to raise him, with the help of babysitter Harley Cooper.
 Josh briefly left for Italy to search for Reva and then brought Shayne and his sister Marah to Europe with him.
 The family returned to Springfield in 1993.
 As Josh raised the children alone, he soon fell in love with Annie Dutton.
 Both children grew very close to her, so much so that, when Reva finally did return, it was obvious that Annie had been more of a mother to them than she ever had.
 She gave custody to Josh and Annie, but the children gradually developed a bond with their mother, though it took years.
 Reva re-entered Shayne's life in 1995.
 Later, Josh's split with Annie alienated them, but they forgave Josh when he ended up remarrying Reva.

 The reunion didn't last long.
 In addition to the quick collapse of Josh and Reva, Shayne also learned of his other abandoned sibling in San Cristobal and had to endure being kidnapped by Holly Reade.
 Further friction arose when Josh began dating Olivia, but the children gradually let her into their lives.
 His relationship with his sister began to be strained, however.
 Her interest in producing bootleg CDs, with the help of Daisy and Tony Santos, created a fair bit of acrimony.
 He also became involved with Catalina Quesada, a woman his sister could not stand.
 The CDs that the little group produced were discovered and they were all charged.